ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 That last one was bad, but not that bad.

-But now, let's take a look at an example that was actually the reason I wrote this post.
+But now, let's take a look at an example that was actually the inspiration for this post.

 This week at [Ada](https://adadevelopersacademy.org) students were working on a CRUD flask app.
-Here's the necessary context.
+Here's the necessary context:

-There's three models, a `Customer`, a `Video`, and a `Rental` model representing a user checking out a video from a video store ('member video stores?)
+There's three models, `Customer`, `Video`, and a `Rental` model representing a user checking out a video from a video store ('member video stores?).

 <!-- cSpell:disable -->
 ```python